 Which is to say, ceramic is probably the healthier choice.
 Although if used and cared for properly, health shouldn't be an issue with PTFE, either.

-Is Titanium Cookware Better than Stainless?
+Is Titanium Cookware Better than Clad Stainless Steel Cookware?

 Once again, titanium nonstick cookware has exactly the same issues and concerns as non-titanium nonstick cookware.
-It's only "better" than clad stainless if you really need a nonstick surface, such as many people prefer for eggs and other sticky, finicky foods.
+It's only "better" than clad stainless if you really need a nonstick surface, such as many people prefer for eggs and other sticky foods.
 For all other things, we highly recommend clad stainless as the best option.
 It's more durable and will last a lifetime, unlike both types of nonstick cookware.

 Is Titanium Cookware Induction Compatible?